Jaysh al-Izza

-The Army of Glory (جيش العزة), formerly the Union of Glory (تجمع العزة), is a Sunni Islamist Syrian rebel group affiliated with the Free Syrian Army active in northwestern Syria, mainly in the al-Ghab Plain in northern Hama and its surroundings.
+The Army of Glory (جيش العزة), formerly the Union of Glory (تجمع العزة), was a Sunni Islamist Syrian rebel group affiliated with the Free Syrian Army active in northwestern Syria, mainly in the al-Ghab Plain in northern Hama and its surroundings.
 Turkey, Qatar, and Saudi Arabia have supplied the group with anti-tank missiles including 9K111 Fagots and BGM-71 TOWs.
+As of 2019, was estimated to have between 2,000 and 5,000 fighters in its ranks.

-The group has also expressed its disapproval of international efforts such as the Astana and Sochi agreements for de-escalating the war in Syria, and has opposed Russia's involvement in the war.
+The group has vehemently denounced Russia's intervention in the Syrian civil war and has also expressed its opposition to Russian-backed diplomatic initiatives such as the Astana and Sochi tracks.
 Jaysh al-Izza also made efforts to join the Turkish-backed National Front for Liberation which includes other prominent Syrian opposition groups in Idlib such as Ahrar al-Sham and the Sham Legion, but did not do so out of complications with the integration about which Jaysh al-Izza's leadership did not elaborate.

+In 2024, Jaysh al-Izza participated in the 2024 Syrian opposition offensives against the Syrian government.

+Later on 29 January 2025, at the Syrian Revolution Victory Conference, most factions of the armed opposition, including the Jaysh al-Izza, announced their dissolution and were incorporated into the newly formed Ministry of Defense.